AFP-Medialab/verification-plugin/README.md

-# Fake news debunker by InVID & WeVerify
+# Fake news debunker by InVID, WeVerify and vera.ai

 This plugin has been designed as a verification “Swiss army knife” helping journalists to save time and be more efficient in their fact-checking and debunking tasks on social networks especially when verifying videos and images.